 Hair Wave . . .
-Tips for every hair type
+How-to tips for every hair type

-So what if summer is over?
-Celebrity hairdresser Theresa Marra Siliceo, whose resume includes As the World Turns and Law & Order: SVU, reports that if your hair has a natural bend, making hair waves in winter’s drier conditions is totally do-able!
+Celebrity hairdresser Theresa Marra Siliceo, whose resume’ includes, As the World Turns and Law & Order, shares with us her techniques on how-to get waves for fine, medium, and thick hair.
+Siliceo says that if your hair has any natural bend, making hair waves, even in winters drier conditions, is a breeze!

-- Thick Hair ~~ Apply Bedhead Curls Rock Leave-In Moisturizer to damp hair.
-Spray on their Curls Rock Booster, towel dry hair a second time and place large clips at the roots for lift.
-Then while scrunching dry hair with a diffuser on a low setting, re-mist with Curl Booster, squeeze sections, and remove clips.
+- Thick Hair ~~ Apply Bedhead Curls Rock Leave-In Moisturizer to damp, towel dried hair.
+Spray on a root lifter like, Bedhead Curls Rock Booster.
+Towel dry hair a second time and place large clips at the roots for lift.
+Then, while scrunching hair dry using a diffuser on a low setting, re-mist with Curls Rock Booster, scrunch sections, and remove clips.

 Got a question, war story or comment about this topic?
 Click on the "Leave Your Comments" link at the very bottom of this article.
 Some of my best ideas for future articles come from reading reader comments.
 I'd love to hear from you!